anaggithub/proyecto-diario/README.md

 ## News Search App

-This project was my first approach to React and Context API, and other things like Layout implementation, reusable components, hooks, form validation, etc.
+This project was my first approach to React, React Router and Context API, and other things like Layout implementation, reusable components, hooks, form validation, etc.